chenlicodebank/Dynamic-Confidence-in-Spiking-Neural-Networks/README.md

 # Others
-For building low-latency SNNs by ANN-to-SNN conversion, the key is activation quantizaiton + noise suppression + better training techniques + implement max-pooling to prevent MAC (which is ignored by the most of low-latency SNNs).
-Here we give some suggestions about how to do these four steps well:
+For building low-latency SNNs by ANN-to-SNN conversion, the key is activation quantizaiton + noise suppression + better training techniques + implement max-pooling to prevent MAC.
+Here we give some suggestions about how to do these [four steps](https://www.frontiersin.org/articles/10.3389/fnins.2022.918793/full) well:
 * activation quantizaiton.
 Directly adopting a ANN quantization algorithms, do not develop it from scratch.
 * noise suppression.
 Please check related works to see how SNN researchers solve this problem and its pros and cons.
 You can develop your own noise suppression as well.
 * better training techniques.
 Refer ANN reserch to boost your SNN\`s accuracy.
 Some SNN reserch also provides some good training techniques and tricks, such as [this](https://github.com/putshua/SNN_conversion_QCFS).